ImPJH/BKMS_Project/README.md

-# For Your Safe Journey
+# ✈️ For Your Safe Journey

 ## A new tool to find safe Airbnb that matches your demand

 ![Main Screenshot](https://github.com/ImPJH/BKMS_Project/assets/86909645/0e7ad584-51bc-434e-85ce-bd2a954a326b)

-Welcome to "**For Your Safe Journey**"!
+Welcome to "**For Your Safe Journey🎈**"!
 This tool is designed to help you find safe Airbnb accommodations that meet your specific requirements.
 Whether you prioritize security, cleanliness, or other factors, our tool aims to make your journey worry-free.

 ### Installation